Rammjay/Rammjay.github.io/content/blog/task 2.md

 host the site!

-## -
-this is actually THE task that made me learn more about the git push , add all that commands and so it was actually fun.
+## -this is actually THE task that made me learn more about the git push , add all that commands and so it was actually fun.

 # basically the portfolio making part was easy as we only had to take an already existing template and make some changes, but the deployement part made it a bit difficult for me.